dask/dask-ml/docs/source/hyper-parameter-search.rst

 Flexible Backends
 ^^^^^^^^^^^^^^^^^

-Dask-searchcv can use any of the dask schedulers.
+Dask-ml can use any of the dask schedulers.
 By default the threaded scheduler is used, but this can easily be swapped out for the multiprocessing or distributed scheduler: